-As to the impact of Brexit on the markets over the coming weeks and months, we continue to closely monitor and consider the investment implications.
-Our teams remain ready to react to any suitable opportunities that may arise from ongoing market volatility, so we can continue to provide the best outcomes for our clients’ investments and financial objectives.
+Our teams remain ready to react to any suitable opportunities that may arise from any such market volatility, as we continue to work for the best outcomes for our clients’ investments and financial objectives.

 If you have any questions about Brexit and how it might affect your investments or the service we provide, please get in touch with your Brewin Dolphin contact in the usual manner.

-In a Brewin Dolphin Insight, published on 15 March 2019, we explored the state of the Brexit negotiations and what they may mean for the markets and investments.
+In a Brewin Dolphin Insight, published on 28 October 2019, we explored what the extension means for the markets and investments.

 The full document can be read here